Eliminate Drag (2 of 3): Uplevel a Core Process

 Process Improvement Guide

-Document the current process (you can do a simple process map, nothing complicated), the current process, who is involved, and how long things take.
+Document the current process (you can do a simple process map, nothing complicated), who is involved, and how long things take.

-What are the current results – how do you measure this process’s effectiveness, and what are those metrics of the current process?
+What are the current results — how do you measure this process's effectiveness, and what are those metrics?
 What do the customers think about the process?

 What do you want the results to be — what are the metrics, timelines, and costs you would like to have?

-Where is the disconnect – brainstorm what might be wrong with the process.
+Where is the disconnect — brainstorm what might be wrong with the process.
 What might be the root cause of the disconnect?
-I’ve provided two tools that I find helpful in root cause analysis: one is the fishbone, and the other is 5 whys.
-You can download these two tools below.
+I find two tools particularly helpful for root cause analysis: the Fishbone diagram and the 5 Whys.

 Prioritize the one or two things that need to be fixed based on the root cause and determine how you might fix it.